ccnets-team/remoterl/README.md

 ### Command-Line Interface

-1. **Simulate your local environment on the RemoteRL server:**
+1. **Launch your local environment and connect it to the RemoteRL web server:**

-   Quickly set up your local environment and automatically connect it to the RemoteRL cloud server for real-time interaction:
+   Quickly set up your local environment and automatically connect it to the RemoteRL websocket server for real-time interaction:

    ```bash
    remoterl simulate